What is a SecOpsium report for?

 A SecOpsium report summarizes supported scan findings in a format that is readable for engineering and business stakeholders.

-Reports can include grade context, finding categories, severity, evidence snippets, remediation guidance, and scan history signals.
+Reports can include grade context, finding categories, severity, evidence snippets, remediation guidance, fix queue status, blast radius context where available, and scan history signals.

 Reports should not be presented as complete audits or guarantees.